You must be 21 years of age or older to purchase our products.

 3. Make a cannabis snow cone

-Simply put, they are joints coated in distillate and rolled in kief.
+Snow cones are potent joints coated in distillate and rolled in kief.

 4. Make cannabis moon rocks

-We aren't talking moon cheese, or even silvery nugs - moon rocks are flower nugs coated in distillate and rolled in kief.
+Moon rocks are dense nugs coated in distillate and rolled in kief.

 5. Make kief-infused edibles

-After your kief is decarboxylated, you can melt butter on the stovetop (without boiling!) and thoroughly mix in to craft cannabutter; thoroughly combine with your favorite cooking oil, or even mix in with peanut butter.
+After decarboxylation, melt butter on the stovetop (without boiling) and mix in the kief to create cannabutter, or combine it with cooking oil or peanut butter.

 How to store kief?